 Do I Have a Colby Cheese Recall Lawsuit?

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Colby cheese recall lawsuits.
-We are handling individual litigation nationwide and currently accepting new listeria infection cases in all 50 states.
+We are handling individual litigation nationwide and currently accepting new food poisoning lawsuits in all 50 states.

 Free Case Evaluation: Again, if you got food poisoning from Colby cheese, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.